liquity/ChickenBond/README.md

 bLUSD may always be redeemed for a proportional share of the system’s acquired LUSD.

 However, LUSD Chicken Bonds contains additional functionality for the purposes of peg stabilization and migration.
 The funds held by the protocol are split across two yield-bearing vaults, referred to as the **B.AMM SP Vault** (from B.Protocol) and the **Yearn Curve Vault**.
-The former deposits funds to the Liquity Stability Pool, and the latter deposits funds into the Curve LUSD3CRV MetaPool.
+The former deposits funds to the Liquity Stability Pool, and the latter deposits funds into the Curve LUSD3CRV MetaPool and then [deposit LP tokens into Convex](https://yearn.finance/#/vault/0x5fA5B62c8AF877CB37031e0a3B2f34A78e3C56A6).

 The LUSD Chicken Bonds system has public shifter functions which are callable by anyone and move LUSD between the vaults, subject to Curve spot price constraints.
 The purpose of these is to allow anyone to tighten the Curve pool’s LUSD spot price dollar peg, by moving system funds between the yield-bearing vaults (and thus to or from the Curve pool).